-Charley Hullah is a London-based writer-producer, sound designer and content creator.
+Charley Hullah is a London-based Digital Creative specialising in music and media.

 Charley, who produces and performs music under his surname HULLAH, is creatively driven by a passion for nightlife culture and stories from the queer community.
 His own releases are inspired by artists such as Everything but the Girl, Real Lies, Portishead and Pet Shop Boys.
-His third solo release will be released to digital stores this coming November 16th 2022.
+His fourth solo release will be released to digital stores Summer 2023.

 Wrapped in the sonic flavours of trip-hop, 90’s house and synth-pop, HULLAH’s work emulates a nocturnal spirit, and is complemented by the themes of city living, alienation, ambition and a sense of dejection – commonly expressed through his lyrics.
 His work, both introspective and solitary in tone, offers insight into how he navigates his way through the noise and distortion of everyday city life.